 www.nimh.nih.gov/health/topics/post-traumatic-stress-disorder-ptsd/index.shtml NIMH is one of 27 components of the National Institutes of Health (NIH), the Federal government's principal biomedical and behavioral research agency.
 The NIMH seeks to impact mental illness and behavioral disorders through research on the mind, brain, and behavior.
 They offer free publications you can order online.

 This organization represents state domestic violence coalitions as well as those in the District of Columbia, Puerto Rico, and the Virgin Islands.
 In turn, the state coalitions connect local domestic violence services.
-Hence, this is a good place to learn about local organizations so you have this knowledge already should you ever need to contact one in an emergency.
+Hence, this is a good place to learn about local organizations so you have this information in case you ever need to contact one in an emergency.

 National Organization for Victim Assistance (NOVA)

-You are aware that the person with PTSD might become suicidal.
+You're undoubtedly aware that the person with PTSD might become suicidal.
 This organization provides a free 24-hour hotline and assistance at: 1-800-273-TALK (8255).
-You might want to let all family members know where this number is located in case of an emergency where your partner feels need to talk to someone.
-Furthermore, you might want to call this number and talk to someone now if you are uncertain how to handle a potentially suicidal partner.
-Don’t wait until a crisis erupts
+You might want to let all family members know about this number so that in case of an emergency, they could call the hotline for the PTSD sufferer (and then hand him or her the phone).
+Then again, you might want to call this number and talk to someone now if you're uncertain as to how to handle a potentially suicidal partner.
+Don’t wait until a crisis erupts!

 This organization is devoted to education, advocacy, and research to benefit people who are suffering from traumatic stress or problems associated with it.
 They offer a library and computerized information database.
-They might be able to help with a referral to a therapist as well—but you must call them.
+They might be able to help with a referral to a therapist as well—but you must call them for that.